Bradymonabacteria are efficient predators of diverse prey bacteria

 Bradymonadales are mainly distributed in saline environments with high diversity

 To further determine how salinity affected the relative abundance of Bradymonadales, we used the Gaodao multipond salterns as a model and applied 16S rRNA gene amplicon, fluorescence in situ hybridization (FISH), and real-time PCR analyses (Figs. S8d and S9).
 The results showed that Bradymonadales appeared in all the tested multipond saltern datasets, accounting for an average of 0.74% of all bacterial sequences and more than 1.0% relative abundance within the range of 80 g/L and 265 g/L salinity (Fig. S8d), significantly higher than those of Bdellovibrionales and Myxococcales.
-Bradymonadales may exhibit different correlations with prey at different abundances, a possibility that will require further study.
-In addition, fluorescence in situ hybridization (FISH) and real-time PCR experiments were performed, and the results showed a relative cell abundance of Bradymonadales of up to 0.6% and a gene copy numbers ratio as high as 1.96% in sediments with salinity 80 g/L (Fig. S9).
-These findings support those of the global analysis (Fig. S8c) and suggest that Bradymonadales may be a dominant bacterial predator in some specific saline environments.
+Detailed descriptions of the effects of salinity on the abundance of Bradymonadales are provided in the supplementary materials (Supplementary Materials: Results, Figs. S8d and S9).

 To explore the diversity and distinct evolution of bradymonabacterial subgroups in different biotopes, we performed a phylogenetic analysis of nearly full-length 16S rRNA gene sequences of diverse origin by maximum likelihood inference (Table S6).
 A total of 187 OTUs were detected and found to form six sequence clusters (Fig. 6a).
 Almost 87.2% of the representative sequences originated from saline biotopes (such as seawater, marine sediments, salterns, corals, and saline lakes).
-Since bradymonabacterial subgroups may be selectively distributed in local biotopes, we investigated the relative abundance of each subgroup throughout the 127 representative samples in which the relative abundance of Bradymonadales was above 1% of total 16S rRNA gene reads (Fig. 6b).
+Since bradymonabacterial subgroups may be selectively distributed in local biotopes, we investigated the relative abundance of each subgroup throughout the 127 representative samples in which the relative abundance of Bradymonadales was above 1% (Fig. 6b).
 Five of the 6 bradymonabacterial subgroups showed significantly higher abundance in saline environments.
 Cluster-2 and cluster-6 were mainly observed in seawater biotopes, whereas cluster-3 was mainly observed in marine sediment and saline lake sediment (Fig. 6b), consistent with the environments of the cultured strains.
-Cluster-1 and cluster-4 were both detected in marine sediment and seawater biotopes.
 Cluster-5 lineages tended to occur in both freshwater and seawater biotopes (Fig. 6b).